-Through a new grant funded Equity-Based Community Greening Program, Watertown will identify specific neighborhoods that are more vulnerable to impacts of climate change, like flooding from extreme storms and urban heat, and design solutions to make these areas safer, enjoyable, and more resilient for residents who live there.
+Through a new grant funded Equity-Based Community Greening Program, Watertown has identified specific neighborhoods that are more vulnerable to impacts of climate change, like flooding from extreme storms and urban heat, and designed solutions to make these areas safer, enjoyable, and more resilient for residents who live there.

 Climate change impacts can create hazards that threaten the safety and well-being of Watertown residents.
 Three major hazards we face are flooding, extreme storms, and extreme heat.